 In this article, we are going to discuss two ways to resolve the problem of the lack of COM ports on computers running the Windows 10 and/or 11 operating system.
 Windows 10 and/or 11 COM port issues plague many users whose computers have been designed without the inclusion of any serial interfaces.
 The absence of physical COM ports can hinder a user’s ability to make use of computing peripherals that transmit their data serially.

 The way to resolve this issue is through the use of Windows virtual serial ports.
 It can be very frustrating to query your Device Manager with the expectation of finding COM ports only to find that they are not present.
-We are going to show you two different methods you can use to add COM ports to Windows 10.
+We are going to show you two different methods you can use to add COM ports to Windows 10 and Windows 11.
 One is a procedure that employs the native functionality built into the operating system and the other uses third-party software.

 Users engaged in the practice of developing and testing serial applications and hardware will benefit from the configuration options that are possible through the use of Virtual Serial Port Driver.
 One example is the ability to allow two applications to share data via virtual serial ports.
 Connecting the apps with a pair of virtual COM ports lets the data written by one program be immediately made available to the other program.
 This can save significant time and effort when debugging and testing serial apps and devices.

 Step-by-step guide to add virtual COM port Windows 10:

 Most often, virtual COM ports in Windows 10 install automatically when a user connects a converter to a computer with internet access.
 Unfortunately, there are Serial Converter device drivers that won’t automatically install on certain operating systems.